ezra-bible-app/ezra-bible-app/CONTRIBUTING.md

       "context": "Context"
     }
 ```
-4) Once the translation is complete, it needs to be added to the `AVAILABLE_LOCALES` list in `/app/frontend/controllers/i18n_controller.js`:
+4) Once the translation is complete, it needs to be added to the `AVAILABLE_LOCALES` list in [`/app/frontend/controllers/i18n_controller.js`](https://github.com/ezra-bible-app/ezra-bible-app/blob/master/app/frontend/controllers/i18n_controller.js):
 ```
 const AVAILABLE_LOCALES = ['de', 'en', 'nl', 'fr', 'es', 'sk', 'uk', 'ru'];  <== Add the language
 ```

+5) Add your name and GitHub profile link to the list of translators in [`app/frontend/components/info_popup.js`](https://github.com/ezra-bible-app/ezra-bible-app/blob/master/app/frontend/components/info_popup.js#L106).

-5) You can test the new translation by installing all dependencies (see BUILD.md) and starting the app using `npm start`.
+6) You can test the new translation by installing all dependencies (see BUILD.md) and starting the app using `npm start`.
 Once you start the app there should be the new option under App Language select box in the settings.

-6) Submit a pull request once you have a working draft.
+7) Submit a pull request once you have a working draft.

 ### Translating emoji categories